-Major life events like divorce or job loss can impact your finances and deliver stress.
-However, if you have become disabled and are unable to work, there is a simultaneous blow to your household as you work to recover from illness or injury and keep your finances afloat.
+Major life events like divorce or job loss can impact your finances and generate stress.
+However, if becoming disabled keeps you from working, there is a greater impact on your household.
+The pressure to keep finances afloat contend with your ability to heal or recover.

-Here are some tips on how you can minimize or reduce your need for debt while on disability.
+Here are some tips to minimize or reduce your debt while on disability.

 Depending on the nature of your disability, you may be eligible for the disability tax credit (DTC).
-Typically, you need to be diagnosed with a longer term illness or disability (one that extends over 12 months or longer).
-The DTC is a non-refundable tax credit that is offered to help people shoulder the financial burden that comes with a disability.
+Typically, you need to be diagnosed with a longer-term illness or disability, one that extends for 12 months or longer.
+The DTC is a non-refundable tax credit that helps people shoulder the financial burden that comes with a disability.

 Investigate all possible benefit coverage

-It’s worthwhile to double check with your employer that you are getting all of the financial support that you are eligible for from your employer and your long and short term disability benefits.
+It’s worthwhile to double check with your employer that you are getting all your eligible financial support from your employer’s long- and short-term disability benefits.
 Don’t assume that you’ll automatically receive financial support.
 Contact your HR department and review your benefit plan.
 You may be pleasantly surprised to discover extra money or other support that could be helpful during this tough time.
-Find out about income supplements and help with medical and other expenses.
+Find out about income supplements and assistance with medical and other expenses.

-On the same note, do you have additional private insurance that you can make a claim for during short or long term disability?
-It’s worth investigating any policies that you might have to see if they apply.
+On the same note, do you have additional private insurance that you can claim during short- or long-term disability?
+It’s worth investigating any owned policies to see if they apply.

 Cut all unnecessary spending

-It’s time for austerity measures in your home as you weather this financial storm.
-The more you can slash your household expenses the better.
-If some of the sacrifices seem difficult, remember that it’s not forever- just while your income is reduced.
+It’s time for austere measures in your home as you weather this financial storm.
+The more you can slash your household expenses, the better.
+If some of the sacrifices seem difficult, remember it’s not forever: just while you experience a reduction of income.
 It’s even more important to find ways to cut spending if your expenses have increased for care or other costs while you’re disabled.

 What is the likely time frame for your return to work?
-You should include this information in your budget to help you forecast how long you’ll have an income interruption.
+You should include this information in your budget to help you forecast your income interruption.
 If you’re turning to debt to cover costs during this challenging time, develop a plan now to pay it off once you return to work.
-This will help reduce stress and keep your debt use under control.
+This will help reduce stress and keep your debt under control.

 Track your credit use as part of your budgeting and make sure you understand how interest is charged on your credit cards.
-Different types of transactions (ie. Cash advances vs. regular purchase) often incur different interest rates and grace periods.
-You don’t want to accumulate interest unnecessarily, especially if your goal is to carry this debt for as short a time period as possible.
+Different types of transactions, such as cash advances and regular purchases, often incur different interest rates and grace periods.
+You don’t want to accumulate interest unnecessarily, especially if your goal is to carry this debt for as short a time as possible.

-Are you on disability and find that your debt load is growing to cover your costs?
+Are you on disability and find that your debt is increasing too quickly?
 We can help.
 Call one of our trained credit counsellors at [PHONE_NUMBER] or visit our free online debt analysis.